chipweinberger/flutter_blue_plus/README.md

 ## ⭐ Stars ⭐

-Please star this repo & [pub.dev](https://pub.dev/packages/flutter_blue_plus).
-We all benefit with a larger community.
+Please star this repo & on [pub.dev](https://pub.dev/packages/flutter_blue_plus).
+We all benefit from having a larger community.

 ## Usage